apache/doris-website/versioned_docs/version-2.1/data-operate/update/update-of-unique-model.md

 ## Full Row Update

-When load data into the primary key model (Unique model) in Doris using supported load methods such as Stream Load, Broker Load, Routine Load, Insert Into, etc., if there are no corresponding data rows with the primary key, new data will be inserted.
+When loading data into the primary key model (Unique model) in Doris using supported load methods such as Stream Load, Broker Load, Routine Load, Insert Into, etc., if there are no corresponding data rows with the primary key, new data will be inserted.
 If there are corresponding data rows with the primary key, the data will be updated.
-In other words, load data into the Doris primary key model follows an "upsert" mode.
-Based on the import, updating existing records is by default the same as load a new record.
+In other words, loading data into the Doris primary key model follows an "upsert" mode.
+Based on the import, updating existing records is by default the same as loading a new record.
 Therefore, you can refer to the data load documentation section for more details.

 ## Partial Update